PublicDataWorks/pdm-docs/docs/technical-content/faq.md

 *Note: Check that new data appears in the corresponding database and any expected changes in app UI appear*

+## Elastic Search

+**Q**.
+How can I re-run the index search creation in my local development environment?

+**A**.
+You would have to run the `docker-compose run --rm app yarn setup:elasticsearch` script which can rebuild the search index for you locally.

+**Q**: How do I run test search queries?

+**A**: Run the following command in your terminal:

+`npx babel-node ./scripts/search/query-index.js <search query>`

+Q: How do I run test search queries in higher environments?

+A: Copy the elastic credentials from 1Password and use them to run the following command in your terminal:

+`ELASTIC_USERNAME=<username> ELASTIC_PASSWORD=<password> NODE_ENV=<lower-cased-env-name> npx babel-node ./scripts/search/query-index.js <search query>`

 ## Serving the Client Side from the Server in Your Local Environment